 individual who operates a substantial amount of control over the operation of the pharmacy.

+Interim Manager means a Board-licensed pharmacist who is expected to fulfill the duties of a Manager of Record in the event of a Manager of Record’s extended absence or departure.

-Licensee means any person or entity holding a license issued by the Board.
-In the case of a licensee that is an entity, each of the following individuals shall be deemed a licensee: any individual owning 5% or more, any officer, and any director of any corporate licensee; any limited partner owning 5% or more and any general partner of a partnership licensee; any trustee of any trust licensee; any sole proprietor of any licensee which is a sole proprietorship; any mortgagee in possession and any executor or administrator of any licensee which is an estate.
+Licensee means any person or entity holding a license or registration issued by the Board.
+In the case of an entity, each of the following individuals shall be deemed a licensee: any individual owning 5% or more, any officer, and any director of any corporate licensee; any limited partner owning 5% or more and any general partner of a partnership licensee; any trustee of any trust licensee; any sole proprietor of any licensee which is a sole proprietorship; any mortgagee in possession, and any executor, personal representative, or administrator of any licensee which is an estate.

-Manager of Record means a pharmacist, currently licensed by the Board, who is designated as responsible for the operation of a Board licensed pharmacy in conformance with all laws and regulations pertinent to the practice of pharmacy.
+Manager of Record (MOR) means a Board-licensed pharmacist who is responsible for the operation of a Massachusetts-located pharmacy in conformance with all laws and regulations pertinent to the practice of pharmacy.

-Massachusetts Licensed Designated Pharmacist in Charge means a pharmacist, currently licensed by the Massachusetts Board, who is responsible for assuring non-resident pharmacy compliance with all Massachusetts laws and regulations pertinent to the practice of pharmacy.

-MPJE means the Multistate Pharmacy Jurisprudence Examination.

-NABP means the National Association of Boards of Pharmacy.

-NAPLEX means the North American Pharmacist Licensure Examination.

-National Drug Code (NDC) Number means a nationally recognized standard which identifies drug products using a unique number issued by the United States Food and Drug Administration.

-Outsourcing Facility means an entity at one geographic location or address that:

-is engaged in the compounding of sterile drug preparations; and

-has registered with the federal Food and Drug Administration (FDA) as an outsourcing facility pursuant to 21 U.S.C. section 353b.

-Pharmacy means a pharmacy licensed by the Board and under the direction or supervision of a licensed pharmacist that is authorized to dispense controlled substances.
-The term "pharmacy" includes drug store pharmacies, sterile compounding pharmacies, complex non-sterile compounding pharmacies, nuclear pharmacies, institutional sterile compounding pharmacies, non-resident pharmacies, non-resident sterile compounding pharmacies, non-resident complex non-sterile compounding pharmacies and non-resident nuclear pharmacies.
+Pharmacy means a Board-licensed pharmacy under the direction or supervision of a Board-licensed pharmacist that is authorized to dispense controlled substances.
+The term "pharmacy" includes drug store pharmacies, sterile compounding pharmacies, complex non-sterile compounding pharmacies, nuclear pharmacies, institutional sterile compounding pharmacies, non-resident drug store pharmacies, non-resident sterile compounding pharmacies, non-resident complex non-sterile compounding pharmacies, and non-resident nuclear pharmacies.

-Pharmacy Personnel means a pharmacist, pharmacy intern, certified pharmacy technician, pharmacy technician, pharmacy technician trainee, and any unlicensed persons such as sales clerks and delivery personnel.

-Pharmacy Processing Automation (PPA) means a mechanical system used within a licensed pharmacy space that, upon receipt of an electronic request is used to count or measure medication to the quantity required to fill a prescription, place the medication into a consumer container and may affix a pharmacy label to the consumer container.
+Pharmacy Processing Automation (PPA) means a mechanical system used within a licensed pharmacy space that, upon receipt of an electronic request, is used to count or measure medication to the quantity required to fill a prescription or medication order, place the medication into a final patient container or package, and may label or otherwise apply information to the container or package.

 Quality Related Event (QRE) means the incorrect dispensing of a prescribed medication that is received by a patient, including: